github/glb-director/docs/README.md

  * [Example Vagrant Setup](./setup/example-setup-vagrant.md) - if you want to get all components up and running in a test environment and look around at how different GLB components work together.
  * [Known Compatible DPDK configurations](./setup/known-compatible-dpdk.md) - if you want to see examples of how GitHub configures DPDK in its datacenters, or how to use it on a public cloud provider that supports DPDK and BGP.
+ * [glb-director component configuration options](./setup/glb-director-configuration.md) - configuration options for the GLB Director and discussion of NIC/Port and CPU Core configuration.

 Some notable known limitations / design decisions of the current implementation:
  * The datacenter internal MTU is expected to be large enough to encapsulate any user packet inside a GUE header.
 We use jumbo frames (9000+ MTU) within the datacenter with a transit/internet MTU of 1500.
 GLB Director will not fragment packets if they are too large.